 - That’s all, and now you can connect your phone to the computer and use ADB commands.

-Now you can easily use ADB commands, but still for Fastboot Mode first, you have to boot your phone into Bootloader mode/Fastboot mode.
+Now you can easily use ADB commands.
+But for Fastboot Commands, first, you have to boot your phone into Bootloader mode/Fastboot mode.
 You can use the key combination to boot your phone into this state.
 The key combination can vary according to the device you are using.
 There is also a common method to boot any phone into Bootloader, which is possible using ADB Command that you will know in the below list of ADB Fastboot Commands.

 ADB Commands for Windows, Mac, & Linux